 Write the equation for work:

-Work = force * distance, where work is in joules, force is in newtons, and distance is in meters.
+where work is in joules, force is in newtons, and displacement is in meters.

 Consider the situation for which you would like to calculate the joules of work being done.
 For example, suppose you want to calculate the work done by a man who uses 250 newtons (n) of force to push a box 8 meters (m) across the floor.